Nikon D2Xs vs D3S

 |Nikon D5||optical||Y||3.2||2359||fixed||Y||1/8000s||14.0||n||n||Nikon D5|

 |Nikon D3X||optical||Y||3.0||922||fixed||n||1/8000s||5.0||n||n||Nikon D3X|

 |Nikon D300||optical||Y||3.0||922||fixed||n||1/8000s||6.0||Y||n||Nikon D300|

 |Nikon D200||optical||Y||2.5||230||fixed||n||1/8000s||5.0||Y||n||Nikon D200|

 The Nikon D3S has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the D2Xs and the D3S write their files to Compact Flash cards.
 The D3S features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D2Xs only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D2Xs and Nikon D3S and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-So what conclusions can be drawn?
-Is there a clear favorite between the Nikon D2Xs and the Nikon D3S?
+So what is the bottom line?
+Is the Nikon D2Xs better than the Nikon D3S or vice versa?
 The listing below highlights the relative strengths of the two models.